Just-in-time and distributed task representations in language models: Results

-Models seem to be consistently decomposing tasks and forming local task representations that capture a minimal ``task scope''.
-For example, in \textsc{choose\_first\_middle\_last\_of\_5}, the reinstantiated task context only supported generating the first word, suggesting that further token generations rely on additional representations instantiated by a separate mechanism while processing the previously-generated tokens.
-This effect is very pronounced in the mixed-generation tasks.
-In these cases, all models form strong local task contexts that only encapsulate the first subtask in a multi-task chain, and defer representing later subtasks.
-Interestingly, the extracted task representations for the same simple task when it appears independently or as a first task in a repeated or mixed-task context can be distinct (Figure~\ref{fig:representation}B), even though they support generating the same responses.
-This can potentially reflect an inert sensitivity to the broader mixed-task context based on vocabulary differences.
-Additionally, these differences may also convey information relevant for later subtasks to be activated, even though they are not sufficient to directly restore execution of later subtasks.
+We confirm that models defer representing later subtasks using additional interventions (see Appendix~\ref{app:mixed-comma}).
+Indeed, we find that transferrable subtask representations in mixed-generation tasks form at the comma tokens prior to subtask answer generation.
+However, intervening comma tokens alone does not seem to recover the full subtask inference ability.
+We posit that the full subtask representation is distributed across colon and comma tokens.
+Interestingly, the extracted task representations from the colon tokens in the same simple task can be distinct when it appears independently or as a first task in a multi-task context (Figure~\ref{fig:representation}B), even though they support generating the same responses.
+This may in-part reflect vocabulary differences in later subtasks, but potentially also information relevant for later subtasks to be activated, even though these representations alone are not sufficient to restore execution of later subtasks.

-The restored task contexts do support longer generation to some extent in many tasks, including repeating a simple task multiple times and some list-level tasks (i.e., reversing or shifting a word list).
-Overall, these results suggest that language models may be automatically segmenting semantically-independent task scopes when possible, such that task representations for longer or composite tasks are offloaded onto multiple tokens.

 \FloatBarrier